Skip to content

 Usually 1–2 days before the appearance of rash and until all blisters are crusted over; usually 5 days.

-For child care and schools, report to the Health Unit via the Health Unit’s Chickenpox reporting form.
+For child care and schools, report to the Health Unit via the Health Unit’s online reporting form.

 Child can return to school when fever is gone and child feels well enough to participate in normal activities (regardless of the state of rash).